The Walking Dead (1936 film): Plot

-While confronting the last two villains, Ellman is mortally shot.
-Dr. Beaumont hurries to his death bed, and although pressed to reveal insights about death, Ellman admonishes, "Leave the dead to their maker.
-The Lord our God is a jealous God" (from Deuteronomy 6:15).
+Dr. Beaumont hurries to the cemetery, where Ellman lay in a dying state in the gravekeeper's cottage.
+Although pressed by Beaumont to reveal insights about the afterlife, Ellman admonishes him, quoting Deuteronomy 6:15: "Leave the dead to their maker.
+The Lord our God is a jealous God."
 As Ellman dies, the two remaining racketeers are killed when their car runs off the road, crashes into an electric pole, and explodes.
 The film ends with Dr. Beaumont repeating Ellman's warning about a jealous God.